Control structures

 The values by themselves have Truthy and Falsy meanings when used in a conditional context.
 You can use the bool() built-in function to explicitly convert them to boolean values.

-Numerical value zero, empty string and None are Falsy.
+The numerical value zero, an empty string and None are Falsy.
 Non-zero numbers and non-empty strings are Truthy.
 See docs.python: Truth Value Testing for a complete list.

 >>> type(True)